Sitecore/jss/docs/upgrades/unreleased.md

         dictionaryServiceFactory,
         layoutServiceFactory,
         defaultLanguage,
+        components,
+        metadata
     };
     ```

+    * Optionally, you can follow our new approach and create a separate file `server.exports.ts` where you can import/export all the necessary properties and then re-export them from `server.bundle.ts`.
+See the "angular-xmcloud" add-on for more details.

 * GraphQL FETCH_WITH method is required to be used, REST is not supported.
 Update FETCH_WITH environment variable if needed.